kellya9510/MENTOS/README.md

 Each dialogue contains multiple turns, and for every turn (t), an independent data sample is created.
 Each data sample consists of:

-(1) Dialogue history up to the t-th client utterance.
+(1) Dialogue history up to the t-th client utterance

-(2) The assistant’s response at the t-th turn.
+(2) The assistant’s response at the t-th turn

-(3) The corresponding three mental state annotations (Belief, Emotion, and Intent).
+(3) The corresponding three mental state annotations (Belief, Emotion, and Intent)

-Thus, a single dialogue yields as many data samples as there are turns.
+Thus, a single dialogue yields as many data samples as there are turns

 An example **MENTOS dataset sample** for a 2-turn dialogue is shown below: